huggingface/community-events/gradio-blocks/README.md

-# Gradio Blocks Event
+# Gradio Blocks Party  🥳

 _**Timeline**: May 11th, 2022 - May 31st, 2022_

 ---

-Welcome to Gradio Blocks Event!
-The goal of this event if for people to become more familiar with the blocks feature of Gradio.

-# Blocks Competition

-Happy to invite you to the Gradio Blocks sprint - a community event in which we will setup and deploy models using the new Gradio Blocks feature.
+Happy to invite you to the Gradio Blocks Party - a community event in which we will setup spaces for models using the new Gradio Blocks feature.
 Blocks allows you to build web-based demos in a flexible way using the Gradio library.
-Blocks is a more low-level and flexible alternative to the core Interface class.
-To Learn more about blocks, see link: [https://website-dev--helpful-fenglisu-2bc03b.netlify.app/introduction_to_blocks/](https://deploy-preview-1012--aesthetic-pothos-d466c6.netlify.app/introduction_to_blocks/) The event will take place from May 11th to 31st.
+The event will take place from May 11th to 31st.
 We will be organizing this event on github and the huggingface discord channel.

 **Introduction**